Modern Slavery Statement

 Training and Awareness

 In order to ensure all our staff are aware of the risks of modern slavery and human trafficking, training has been incorporated into our induction programme.
+This training forms a mandatory element of our induction and requires formal sign-off upon completion.

 The training we provide covers the following: